so1omon563/terraform-aws-shield-advanced/modules/individual_shield/README.md

 - Elastic IP address

-Note that this module will use the same `aggregation` value for all resources.

-If you wish to select / de-select resources by type, and control the aggregation types , there is a `by_resource_type` submodule.

-For protecting individual resources, there is the `individual_shield` submodule.
-This submodule can be directly called to create a single protection for a single resource.

-These submodules can be found under the [modules](https://github.com/so1omon563/terraform-aws-shield/tree/main/modules) directory.

 Examples for use can be found under the [examples](https://github.com/so1omon563/terraform-aws-shield/tree/main/examples) directory.

 **Please note that there are no tests for this module at this time.
 The testing framework we use does not cover these resource types currently.**
 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 Auto-generated technical documentation is created using [`terraform-docs`](https://terraform-docs.io/)